 Pianist Karim Said moved to the UK from his native Jordan at age 11 without his family to study music.
-It is through this independence and the structure of Purcell School that has influenced his music-making.
+It is through this independence and the structure of Purcell School that have influenced his music-making.

 His recent passion has been around Renaissance music and pursuing a project-based concert schedule by linking classical music to other art forms or curating programs with specific themes.